 Here are some of the top-ranked internal medicine colleges, which can include the study of oncology in the United States, collected by U.S. News & World Report in 2016.

-1. Stanford University in Stanford, CA
+Stanford University in Palo Alto, CA

-|School Highlight: The university offers plenty of centers of study and research, including the Lorry Lokey Stem Cell Research Building, Lucile Packard Children's Hospital and Stanford Hospital.|
+|School Highlight: There are many centers of study and research on campus, including the Lorry Lokey Stem Cell Research Building, Lucile Packard Children's Hospital, and Stanford Hospital.|

+Stanford University is tied as the 10th-best medical school for internal medicine, according to 2016's rankings by U.S. News & World Report.
 The Stanford School of Medicine's Division of Oncology and Department of Radiation Oncology provide education and training opportunities for medical students and current physicians.
 Students can pursue a joint M.D./Ph.D. in Cancer Biology or enroll in a research fellowship or residency program.
 These can include a 3-year clinical research fellowship in oncology or a 4-year residency program in radiation oncology.

-2. Duke University in Durham, NC
+Duke University in Durham, NC

 |School Highlight: This university offers 11 different medical degree programs and 17 Ph.D. programs.|

 According to U.S. News & World Report, Duke had the 5th-best internal medicine program during 2016.
 The Duke University School of Medicine offers an extensive amount of medical degree programs, like the Pathologists' Assistant Program, Master of Management in Clinical Informatics, Master of Biomedical Sciences, Clinical Research Training Program, Medical Scientist Training Program, and the Doctor of Medicine Program.
 Ph.D. programs are also available in cell and molecular biology, cell biology, molecular cancer biology, molecular genetics and microbiology, and structural biology and biophysics.